 And from Microsoft’s 10-K, filed ultimate August:

 “AI algorithms can be mistaken.
 Datasets can be insufficient or contain biased information.
 Inappropriate or debatable records practices with the aid of Microsoft or others could impair the reputation of AI solutions.
-These deficiencies should undermine the selections, predictions, or evaluation AI applications produce, subjecting us to aggressive harm, criminal legal responsibility, and emblem or reputational harm.
+These deficiencies should undermine the selections, predictions, or evaluations AI applications produce, subjecting us to aggressive harm, criminal legal responsibility, and emblem or reputational harm.
 Some AI situations present ethical problems.
 Suppose we allow or provide arguable AI solutions because of their effect on human rights, privacy, employment, or other social issues.
 In that case, we may additionally enjoy brand or reputational damage.”

-But, as Wired’s Tom Simonite points out, it’s miles a touch odd that these companies are best noting AI as a capacity thing now.
+But, as Wired’s Tom Simonite points out, it’s odd that these companies are best noting AI as a capacity thing now.
 After all, both had been developing AI products for years, from Google’s self-using automobile initiative, which started in 2009, to Microsoft’s lengthy dalliance with conversational platforms like Cortana.
 This technology provides ample possibilities for logo damage and, in some instances, already has.
-Remember while Microsoft’s Tay chatbot went live on Twitter and started out spouting racist nonsense in much less than an afternoon?
+Remember when Microsoft’s Tay chatbot went live on Twitter and started out spouting racist nonsense in much less than an afternoon?
 Years later, it’s still regularly referred to, for instance, as AI went wrong.

-However, you could also argue that the public focus on artificial intelligence and its adverse capability impacts has grown hugely over the last yr.
+However, you could also argue that the public focus on artificial intelligence and its adverse capability impacts has grown hugely over the last year.
 Scandals like Google’s mystery work with the Pentagon underneath Project Maven, Amazon’s biased facial reputation software program, and Facebook’s algorithmic incompetence with the Cambridge Analytica scandal have all brought the problems of poorly applied AI into the highlight.
-(Interestingly, despite similar publicity, neither Amazon nor Facebook mention AI risk in their modern 10-Ks.)
+(Interestingly, despite similar publicity, neither Amazon nor Facebook mentions AI risk in their modern 10-Ks.)